tjkerby/Phylogeny_Pipeline/README.md

 * --assembler is an argument that lets you choose which program you would like to use for assembling.
 I chose velvet, but there are three others you can use as well.
 Just make sure that you have the assembler downloaded and loaded into your environment.
 * --query-split is the COGs which is just the concatenated .fna files that were created earlier.

-# FIXME
-Need to add the script that removes the filtered genes.
-I should probably figure out for certain whether there are any differences between the two files.

 # aTRAM Stitcher